Complementary consistency semi-supervised learning for 3D left atrial image segmentation

 \section{Introduction}

-Atrial fibrillation (AF) is the most common heart rate disorder, which more significantly affects global mortality and is one of the major burdens of the global healthcare system \citep{Guglielmo_Mutimodality2019}.
-The structure of the left atrium (LA) is essential information for clinicians to diagnose and treat AF \citep{Ikenouchi_The2021}.
-The study and treatment of AF rely on proper segmentation of the left atrium.
-The traditional method of manual segmentation, which is empirically dependent and error-prone, has many drawbacks \citep{Xiong_A_global2021}.
-Automatic segmentation of the left atrium has been achieved using deep learning-based methods. \citet{Chen_Muti-task2019} obtained accurate segmentation by constructing a multi-task learning framework with shared features among tasks. \citet{Li_Attention2019} proposed the attention-based hierarchical aggregation network (HAANet), which makes better use of the attention mechanism to improve the ability of effective feature extraction and hierarchical aggregation to improve the ability of network feature fusion.
-The supervised learning methods described above show good segmentation performance, but they rely on a large amount of labeled data for training.
-Due to the difficulty and high expense of annotation, there are few 3D medical image annotation datasets.
-Therefore, the critical issue is how to get acceptable segmentation performance with less annotated data.
+Atrial fibrillation (AF) is the most common arrhythmia and has a significant impact on global mortality, becoming one of the major burdens of global healthcare \citep{Guglielmo_Mutimodality2019}.
+The structure of the left atrium (LA) is necessary information for clinicians to diagnose and treat atrial fibrillation \citep{Ikenouchi_The2021}.
+Traditional methods of manually segmenting LA have great limitations due to their strong empirical dependence and susceptibility to errors \citep{Xiong_A_global2021}.
+Deep learning-based methods have been developed for automatic segmentation of LA.
+For example, a multi-task learning framework was constructed to share features among tasks and achieve accurate segmentation \citep{Chen_Muti-task2019}.
+An attention-based hierarchical aggregation network (HAANet) was proposed, using hierarchical aggregation to enhance the network's feature fusion ability and attention mechanisms to improve the extraction of effective features \citep{Li_Attention2019}.
+These supervised learning methods have demonstrated good segmentation performance but require a large amount of annotated data for training.
+3D medical image annotation data is scarce due to difficulty and high cost of annotation.
+Therefore, how to achieve good segmentation performance with fewer annotated data remains a pressing problem.